A voice for

 • What can I use it for?

-Baical skullcap is generally used in formulations rather than on its own.
+Baikal skullcap is generally used in formulations rather than on its own.
 The modern practitioner focuses on its role in managing immunological problems, especially involving allergies and hypersensitivity reactions.
 Conditions in which it might be used include asthma, hayfever, allergic eczema and rhinitis.

-Baical is also used in complex protocols in the management of autoimmune and other longterm immunological problems and infections.
+Baikal is also used in complex protocols in the management of autoimmune and other longterm immunological problems and infections.
 These include particularly chronic hepatitis and lung diseases.
 It has a modern reputation in China for the treatment of quite severe bacterial and viral infections.

 Baicalin-rich extracts are used topically for skin conditions.

-• Into the heart of Baical Skullcap
+• Into the heart of baikal skullcap

 The indications outlined above are consistent with baical’s traditional reputation in Chinese medicine as cooling excessive ‘heat: modern equivalents of ‘heat’ include inflammation, agitation and wider hyperactivity.
 However the traditional quality also points towards relieving heat combined with ‘dampness’: ‘damp-heat’ is a traditional descriptor of hepatitis and also mucosal conditions associated with infections and acute inflammations.